 The Peace & Social Justice Ministry seeks to help parishioners see the challenges of modern society – poverty, homelessness, immigration, racism, globalization – through the lens of our Catholic faith.
-Grounded in the rich tradition of Catholic Social Teaching, we seek to live out the Gospel by calling attention to social justice issues, finding ways to work directly with the poor, and advocating for change wherever injustice exists.
-Key themes of Catholic Social Teaching include:
+Grounded in the rich tradition of Catholic Social Teaching, we seek to live out the Gospel by promoting peace, living in solidarity with the poor and marginalized, and advocating for change wherever injustice exists.

 - Solidarity beyond borders

 “To receive in truth the Body and Blood of Christ given up for us, we must recognize Christ in the poorest, his brethren.” – Catechism of the Catholic Church, No. 1397

 For the Green Team’s 50 Ways to Care for Creation article, click here.

 For more information or to join us, please contact one of our ministry leaders or email us at Peace.SMCC@gmail.com.